indiestream/ISAutoStart/README.md

 </ServerListener>
 ```

-3. Further down in the same file add the following two properties in the ```<Properties>``` node.
-You can update the values to represet a different VHost then the default one and the application name.
-By default the program runs on the application name ```autostart```
+3.)
+Further down in the same file add the following two properties in the ```<Properties>``` node.
+You can update the values to represet a different VHost and the application name then the default ones.

 ```
 <Property>